Food labeling in Mexico: On population

 In a survey conducted shortly after the second front-of-package system was officially implemented, Food Navigator found that only 10% of respondents considered the labels.
 Researchers from the Obesity Data Lab agreed that the COVID-19 pandemic in the country would likely have indirectly affected the results.

 In 2020, Guadalupe López Rodríguez, nutritionist and researcher of the Autonomous University of the State of Hidalgo, commented that, if the Chilean system were used as a model, the labels would have a significant impact on the population during the initial stage of implementation.
 However, over time consumers would become accustomed to them and would cease to give them the desired importance.
 Cuauhtémoc Rivera, president of the Alianza Nacional de Pequeños Comerciantes (National Alliance of Small Merchants), mentioned that consumers initially avoided products with seals, but purchases returned to normal levels subsequently.

 After one year of implementation, it was found that consumption had decreased in some categories, but there was no significant impact on sales.
 Jonás Murillo, vice president of the Food, Beverages, and Tobacco Commission of the Confederation of Industrial Chambers, explained that consumers tended to prefer larger versions of products with labels over smaller, healthier alternatives.
 Additionally, it was noted that in some cases, consumers favored products with more labels over unlabeled ones.
 Murillo also pointed out that the key issue with the system was its incorrect application.
 As an example, he compared a salad with dressing and a bottle of soft drink, concluding that despite their different nutritional values, both products had the same number of labels.

 Since 2025, the sale of labeled products in schools has been prohibited.
 According to Mexican authorities, 98% of schools nationwide sold junk food before the prohibition.
 Authorities provided guidelines outlining acceptable products and portion sizes.
 Additionally, preparing food using labeled products is also not permitted.
+In 2026, Simón Barquera, president of the World Obesity Federation, said that 60% of people who use the labels as a reference have chosen healthier products.
+He also noted that child obesity in Mexico stabilized at 13 million cases in children and adolescents between the ages of 5 and 19, causing the country to rank eighth in its global measurement.